 In this scenario, a handful of people at the top levels of the organization have bought-in to the idea that a new system will improve efficiency, eliminate redundancy, and have a positive impact on the bottom line.
 They bought into this idea to the extent that they authorized a large sum of money to purchase and implement the new system, and have assigned the project to people in a position to make the project happen.

 The project team is at the forefront of the impending change and is in the best position to communicate the details of how the change will impact each stakeholder group.
 Too often the team is overwhelmed with tasks that seem more urgent, and fails to identify and understand the views of critical stakeholder groups.
-This limits the project team’s ability to create targeted communications.
+This limits the team’s ability to create targeted and effective communications.

 An article titled How to Engage Stakeholders and Gain Management Buy-In by Martin Webster provides this advice to project teams: